jajunk/LightHouseLinuxMasterMDFiles/Shell Scripting Basics/Bash Loops.md

 Examples:

-a) Iterating over a list of items:
+- Iterating over a list of items:
 ```bash
 for fruit in apple banana orange
 do